Find Affordable College Courses

 Read full report on Criminal Justice & Corrections at Aspen University

-Brookline College - Tucson did quite well in this year’s ranking of the most popular places for criminal justice and corrections students to get a bachelor’s degree.
-It came in at #8 on the list.
-Brookline College - Tucson is a fairly small private for-profit school located in the city of Tucson.
+With a ranking of #8, Brookline College - Tucson did quite well on this year’s most popular schools for criminal justice and corrections students working on their bachelor’s degree.
+Brookline College - Tucson is a small private for-profit school located in the large city of Tucson.

 Women make up 60% of the criminal justice majors at the school.